 Wicklow Animal Welfare is dedicated to rescuing, rehabilitating, and rehoming dogs, cats, and horses from all over the county and beyond.
 Fiona Gammell of WAW has spent nearly 50 years rescuing animals.

 Ireland and Irish people love our dogs, spending more money than ever to ensure that the four-legged family members live their best lives.
 Despite this, Fiona Gammell of Wicklow Animal Rescue is busier than ever.

 “People in rescue are doing so much unrecognised work,” says The Wicklow Animal Welfare founder.
-“Sometimes you feel, if we stopped for one day, the impact that would have, it’s like what people say about if nurses stop, how disastrous it would be,”
+“Sometimes you feel, if we stopped for one day, the impact that would have, it’s like what people say about if nurses stop, how disastrous it would be.”

 This isn’t a new problem.
 As a child, Fiona was using her pocket money to get her neighbours’ dogs neutered, to prevent unwanted puppies from being born.
-Fiona and WAW are dependent on donations to run the charity.
-At the rescue, she vaccinates, neuters, treats for mange and fleas while operating a no-kill policy.
+Fiona and WAW are entirely dependent on donations to run the charity.
+At the rescue, she vaccinates, neuters, and treats for mange and fleas – all while operating a no-kill policy.